prototypefund/Digital_Bargeld-docs/core/api-exchange.rst

       // Amount withdrawn.
       amount: Amount;

-      //Hash of the denomination public key of the coin.
+      // Hash of the denomination public key of the coin.
       h_denom_pub: HashCode;

       // Hash of the blinded coin to be signed